-In many ways, volunteers are the fuel that runs your church.
+In many ways, church volunteers are the fuel that runs your church.

 Without the help of many volunteers, your church would not be able to function fully.

 Not only do you need volunteers to get stuff done, but volunteering is a way members of your church can fulfill their calling and a way for you to help disciple the members of your church.